 *Additional documents may apply

-* All documents must be in English or Spanish only-Certified translation if in other language
+* All documents must be in English or Spanish only – Certified translation is needed if in

-* Payments by debit card only - Money order or cash not accepted
+* Payments by debit card only - Cash and Money order not accepted

 Note: We regret we cannot accept photographs that do not meet these requirements